88lexd/lexd-solutions/aws-wordpress/3-app-configuration/lambda-jumpbox-uptime/README.md

 ## Deploy using Terraform
 Once the code is pushed to S3 via GitHub Actions, use the terraform template to deploy the resources.

+**Note**: The Lambda Terraform resource uses the S3 object version_id, what this means is if there is a new object that is pushed by GitHub Actions, Terraform will detect this and will update the Lambda function.

 ```
 $ terraform init
 $ terraform apply